ActivisionGameScience/maxmind-wrapper/README.md

 ```

 Notice that the arguments to `Reader()` are different from Maxmind's API.
-Instead of passing a filename, there are two optional arguments that determine the
+Instead of passing a filename, there are two additional optional arguments that specify the
 auto-refresh interval and location to write the database locally on disk:
 ```
-    reader = ispdatabase.Reader(refresh_days=14, cache_dir='/tmp')
+    reader = ispdatabase.Reader(..., refresh_days=14, cache_dir='/tmp')
 ```

 ## Build